 Troubles that you may face with an Aggressive ESA

-In such cases, you may face troubles to bring your pet along whiletraveling.
+In such cases, you may face trouble to bring your pet along while traveling.
 The authority may not allow your pet cat or dog to accompany you since it can endanger other passengers.

 It’ll also be difficult for you to rent a place.
 The owner of the house may not appreciate having an aggressive animal in the neighborhood.

 And more importantly, an aggressive animal may not serve the purpose altogether when it comes to supporting a mentally disturbed patient.
 So how do you deal with this problem?

 Run Some Inquiries before Taking in the Animal

 Make sure to mention the purpose for you to have an animal at the first place to the person from whom you’re taking it.
 Ask him about the nature of the animal.
 Whether it’s too aggressive or not.

 If your ESA shows any signs of aggression, you can always correct that through some basic training.
 You’ll find loads of videos online that can help you with that.